-Established in 2008, the Bradford Police & College Boxing Academy is a partnership between Bradford College and the Police Community Clubs of Great Britain, backed by England Boxing, Bradford Council and the University of Bradford.
+Established in 2008, Bradford Police & College Boxing is a partnership between Bradford College and the Police Community Clubs of Great Britain, backed by England Boxing, Bradford Council and the University of Bradford.

 The academy features a 120-bed residential facility, with adaptable on site catering and a state –of-the-art physiotherapy service based nearby.

-The Bradford Police & College Boxing Academy is a popular venue, with the club seeing a peak in interest following the 2012 Olympics and Paralympics.
+Bradford Police & College Boxing is a popular venue, with the club seeing a peak in interest following the 2012 Olympics and Paralympics.
 The facility is available for use by aspiring boxers and students with various levels of fitness.

-The academy has gone from strength to strength since its opening in 2008, with thousands of students and staff training for fitness and various boxers competing for their club.
+Bradford Police and College Boxing has gone from strength to strength since its opening in 2008, with thousands of students and staff training for fitness and various boxers competing for their club.